hermannsblum/fishyscapes/submission.md

 show_sidebar: false
 hide_footer: false
 ---
-At the moment, we support submission of tensorflow compute graphs only.
-We will offer submission of arbitrary docker images soon.
+To test methods on the dynamic datasets of the benchmark, we require submission of executables.
+These may be saved models, binaries, docker images or source code.
+Any submitted method should take an rgb image as input and produce semantic segmentation aswell as pixelwise uncertainty scores.
+See below for an example of submitting a tensorflow saved model.

 <a class="button is-primary" target="_blank" href="https://forms.gle/Rrc9nWuxsmks9CuX7">Submit your Model</a>